thestrangetoolstore/.github/profile/README.md

-# Welcome to nodenogg.in
+# Welcome to The Strange Tool Store
 This is the first version for the organisaton page.

-## making sense of large messy problems together
+## Fixing Education Technology